Ltamann/ComfyUI-TBG-ETUR/README.md

 **+ Comfyui TBG_Detail_Enhancer node**

 # !!!
 The 1.08v3 version Requires at least **ComfyUI 0.3.52** and python 3.10 to 3.13 !!!
+# !!!
+The 1.08v3 version is tested on **ComfyUI 0.3.65** and python 3.10 to 3.13 !!!

+ComfyUI is updating all functions to the V3 schema and renaming them as well.
+This means new names are being added to old functions almost daily, and I need to implement code that works with both older and latest versions, which is a bit tricky.
+My latest update already includes most of these changes for version 0.3.65 - newer version are not supported

   ![environment_var.png](img/108v3.png)
 **Keep in mind this is still an alpha version, and we're updating and fine-tuning it daily.
 So do the same**